alicecaml/alice/README.md

 It's recommended to use direnv with the following .envrc while working on this:
 ```
-export PATH=$HOME/.alice/root/bin:$PATH
+export PATH=$HOME/.alice/current/bin:$PATH
 export DUNE_CONFIG__PORTABLE_LOCK_DIR=enabled
 export DUNE_CONFIG__PKG_BUILD_PROGRESS=enabled
 ```

-Construct an environment in `$HOME/.alice/root` by combining binary releases of the compiler and development tools for your platform.
-This is an alternative to letting dune manage the dependency on the compiler, and to letting dune manage the installation of development tools.
+Run the script in `boot` for your system to bootstrap an environment with the tools needed to build alice.